aslamhossain43/Java-Design-Patterns/README.md

 1. Facade - Provides a simplified interface to a complex subsystem.
 Example: https://refactoring.guru/design-patterns/facade

-2. Adapter - Allows incompatible interfaces to work together.
+2. Adapter or Wrapper - Allows incompatible interfaces to work together.
 Example: https://refactoring.guru/design-patterns/adapter

 3. Bridge - Decouple an abstraction from its implementation so that the two can be changed independently.
 Example: In remote control device, Abstraction: remote and Implementation: device https://refactoring.guru/design-patterns/bridge

 5. Flyweight or Cache - To save RAM share(reuse) the common parts of the state between multiple objects instead of keeping all of the data in each object.
 Example: https://refactoring.guru/design-patterns/flyweight

-6. Decorator - To add new functionality to an existing object without altering it's structure.
+6. Decorator or Wrapper - To add new functionality to an existing object without altering it's structure.
 Food making, https://www.javatpoint.com/decorator-pattern

 7. Composite - A group of objects which form a tree(hierarchy,menue) and treated as a same type single object.https://www.geeksforgeeks.org/composite-design-pattern/